 Apply for Tier 1 Entrepreneur Visa

-Need help applying for your Tier 1 Entrepeneur Visa?
-Master Legal Services prioritizes your needs and provides the best immigration advice for your particular circumstance.
-For further information, feel free to contact our office to speak to an expert on 020 8935 5205 or via Whatsapp on 07710987064.
+Need help applying for your UK Tier 1 Entrepreneur Visa application?
+Master Legal Services prioritizes your needs and provides the best Tier 1 Entrepreneur visa advice for your particular circumstance.
+For further information, feel free to contact our office to speak to our immigration experts on 020 8935 5205 or via Whatsapp on 07710987064.

 In the meantime, continue reading for further information about the Tier 1 Entrepreneur Visa programme.

-The Tier 1 Entrepreneur visa route allows non-EEA nationals to set up, takeover or become a director of a business in the UK.
+The UK Tier 1 Entrepreneur visa route allows non-EEA nationals to set up, takeover, or become a director of a business in the UK.
 An entrepreneur must either have access to £200,000 from a variety of sources or £50,000 from very specific sources.

 The earliest you can apply for the UK Tier 1 Entrepreneur Visa is three months before you intend to travel.
-Remember that, with regards to the maintenance requirement side of things, you should show your savings have been in your account for 90 consecutives days before you make your application.
+Remember that, with regards to the maintenance requirement side of things, you should show your savings have been in your account for 90 consecutive days before you make your tier 1 entrepreneur visa application.